aneksteind/Core/README.md

 - Evaluation by the G-Machine

 ## To Do
-- implement lambda lifting
+- implement lambda expressions and lambda lifting
 - possibly implement GmState as a State monad
+- consider Reader for the environment during evalutation in the G machine
+- fix odd syntax such as double semi-colons
-- better error handling, maybe with monad transformers
+- better error handling

 ## Contributing
-If you'd like to make this project even better, I encourage contribution.
-Currently, I am working on other projects and don't have as much time as I'd like to work with this.
+If you'd like to make this project even better, I encourage contribution in the form of pull requests.
 The todo list is a good place to start; the lambda lifting for example is a well documented addition in the book mentioned above, and the error handling would not be too large of an undertaking.